-Many employers with remote and distributed teams have begun looking for ways to empower their employees and promote collaboration amongst teams as they work in different physical spaces and, in some cases, in different time zones.
+Many employers with remote workers and distributed teams have begun looking for ways to offer their employees more autonomy and promote collaboration as they work in different physical spaces and potentially different time zones.

-This phenomenon, known as asynchronous work, is often seen as the key to reaching this goal.
+A practice known as asynchronous work is often the key to reaching this goal.
 But what exactly does “asynchronous” mean, and how can you achieve it?

 What is asynchronous work?

-Asynchronous work gives your employees the freedom to complete their tasks on their own schedule, instead of having to be on the same set schedule with their colleagues.
-In a remote setting, asynchronous work can mean that members of the same team aren’t required to be online at the same time.
+Asynchronous work is a practice that allows your employees to complete their tasks on their own schedule instead of following the same schedule as their colleagues.
+In a remote setting, asynchronous work can mean that you don’t require members of the same team to be online simultaneously.

-Unlike synchronous work, where employees are expected to be in touch with their teammates and managers immediately throughout the work day, asynchronous workers have the flexibility to respond whenever is best for them.
-Communication isn’t expected to be instant, so your employees can reduce pressure on themselves to respond quickly and instead focus on their work.
+Unlike synchronous work, where managers expect employees to be in touch with their teammates immediately throughout the work day, asynchronous workers can respond whenever is best for them.
+Communication doesn’t have to be instant, so your employees can reduce pressure on themselves to respond quickly and instead focus on their work.

-The key to asynchronous work is implementing processes that allow your employees to work autonomously and providing them with the trust to do so.
+The key to asynchronous work is implementing processes that allow your employees to work autonomously and trusting them to do so.
 After all, you may have remote teams that live all over the globe.
-These individuals can maximize their productivity in whatever time zone they’re in without waiting for others to complete their tasks.
+These individuals can maximize their productivity in any time zone without waiting for others to complete their tasks.

 What are the benefits of asynchronous work?

 Asynchronous working requires thoughtfulness and careful planning.
-But it creates a much more relaxed and inclusive workplace, particularly if you’re a fully remote company.
-Let’s highlight some key advantages of asynchronous working in the sections below.
+But it creates a more relaxed and inclusive workplace, particularly if you’re a fully remote company.
+Let’s highlight some critical advantages of asynchronous working in the sections below.

 Greater productivity and less stress